-Prerequisite: TEC 143\$ or concurrent enrollment
+Prerequisite: MAT 114\$\psi\$ or TEC 153\$\psi\$ or concurrent enrollment

-ENT 125∻ 4 credits Advanced Drafting & Design
+ENT 125 3 credits Advanced Drafting & Design

 Graphical methods and theory employed in industrial product and assembly drawings, precision dimensioning, threads and fasteners, and analysis of data are studied.
-Concurrent or prior enrollment in ENT 252♦ or ENT 215♦ suggested.
-This course is taught in a combined collaborative environment with and alongside students from ENT 110in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
+Taught in a combined collaborative environment with and alongside students from ENT 110 in order to be able to learn from other students' efforts, share ideas, and learn how to work as a team.
 Students work independently for a portion of each class.

-Prerequisite: ENT 110 \$\phi\$ or one year industrial drafting or engineering experience or two years of high school drafting Lecture: 2 hours Laboratory: 4 hours (course fee required)
+Prerequisite: ENT 110 and ENT 252 or concurrent enrollment